 Health equity is a priority in all the work we do.
 We continually work to improve our understanding of how social injustices, including racism, impact health.
 Below are projects where health equity is the primary focus.

-Upstream Public Health is one of six steering committee members of the Healthy Oregon Partnerships for Equity (HOPE) Coalition.
-The HOPE Coalition is a regional partnership of communities of color, health advocates, and policy-makers working together to create and implement a five year plan to increase health equity.
-For the community, by the community, the coalition seeks to engage on-the-ground partners and people in Clackamas, Marion, Multnomah, and Washington Counties who face significant barriers to better health.
+Upstream Public Health is one of the steering committee members of the Oregon Health Equity Alliance (OHEA), previously the Healthy Oregon Partnerships for Equity (HOPE) Coalition.
+OHEA is a regional partnership of communities of color, health advocates, and policy-makers working together to create and implement a five year plan to increase health equity.
+For the community, by the community, the alliance seeks to engage on-the-ground partners and people in Clackamas, Marion, Multnomah, and Washington Counties who face significant barriers to better health.

 What You Can Do